Makings of a Katana

 As the complexity and the number of tools grow, instead of choosing the least uncomfortable solution, today's IT investment will go into choosing an iPaaS (such as elastic.io, SnapLogic etc) and identity service (such as onelogin, Bitium etc)

-Katana wants to be the best choice for small manufacturers, focusing solely on excelling at manufacturing while allowing other key capabilities to be integrated with other ERP services.
+Katana wants to be the best choice for small manufacturers, and MRP software focusing solely on excelling at manufacturing while allowing other key capabilities to be integrated with other ERP services.

 Derived from above, the following goals and objectives were set to Katana engineering team: